mweiden/goodnight-moon/README.md

 To see what Goodnight Moon looks like, see it [hosted on my website](https://mweiden.github.io/goodnight-moon/).
 Do not use this public version for sensitive documents.

+## Namesake

+Goodnight Moon is named after the [children's book](https://en.wikipedia.org/wiki/Goodnight_Moon) of the same name.
+While written simply, it is considered a classic and has sold over 48 million copies.

-This text has a 9th grade reading level.
+*<sup>This text has a 8th grade reading level.</sup>